epam/edp-install/documentation/kubernetes_install_keycloak.md

           claimName: keycloak-data
 ```

-* Modify "host" value in the following template and deploy it in security namespace:
+* Modify the "host" value in the following template and deploy it in a security namespace:
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Ingress